MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console/error-and-status-codes.md

 # Console error and status codes

-This reference helps you interpret error and status messages from the F12 DeTools [Console](../console.md).
+This reference helps you interpret error and status messages from the F12 DevTools [Console](../console.md).
 Use the following table to look up codes by their prefix (where `x` represents a `0-9` digit):

 Code Prefix | Area | Description
 :---------- | :--- | :-----